openandclose/configfetch/docs/overview.rst

 .. method:: _comma(value)

-    return a list using comma as separaters.
+    Return a list using comma as separators.
     No comma value returns one element list.
     Blank value returns a blank list (``[]``).